aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/100-task-1/100-create-the-control.md

 #### What did we just do?

-The YAML we pasted in the previous step told the framework to perform several actions:
+The YAML file we created in the CodeCommit repository told the framework to perform several actions:

 - create a product named _{{% param product_name %}}_
 - add a _{{% param product_version %}}_ of our product